-WFTHN will be beginning a new series where we will be re-posting 10 of our most popular blog posts from the Archive.
+In WFTHN’s new series, we will be re-posting 10 of our most popular blog posts – or “gems” – from the archive.
 We will be reposting one blog a month.
 This is an effort to recontextualize and understand old posts in the context of today’s society.

 This series of ‘gems’ has been curated by Jasmin Leech, Maynooth University.

 August’s Gem of the Archive